ComposeCode/RHEL7-RHCE-course-helper/chapter7/section7-1.md

 ### NFS Daemons

  NFS is a client/server protocol that employs several daemon programs to work collaboratively in order to export and mount shares, and manage I/O between them.

+ Below is a list of different daemons used by nfs:

+ - nfsd: The NFS Server process that responds to client requests on TCP port 2049 for file access and operations.
+It also provides the file locking and recovery mechanism.
+If the client sees an issue with the state of a file on the share, it notifies this server process for an action.

+ - rpcbind:

+ - rpc.rquotad:

+ - rpc.idmapd: